Coveros-GitHub-Training/sel-copilot-advanced-workshop/References/Glossary.md

 **Access**:
 - **GitHub.com**: Open a pull request → Click "Reviewers" on the right sidebar → Type and select `@copilot`
-- **Alternative**: In PR comments, mention `@copilot please review this PR`

 **Assignment**: Assign `@copilot` as a reviewer on any PR
 **Output**: Inline comments and summary of findings
 **Checks**: Security, performance, test coverage, accessibility, style

 ### Draft Pull Request
 A work-in-progress pull request that Coding Agent creates while working on an issue.
-Marked as "Draft" until the agent completes its work.
+Once the work is complete CCA will notify you that it is ready for your review.
+You will need to mark the PR as ready before it can be merged in.
+The button `Ready For Review` can be found to the right of where the merge button is located.

 **Access**:
 - **GitHub.com**: Navigate to the repository → "Pull requests" tab → Look for draft PRs created by Copilot
 - **From Issue**: Click the PR link that appears in the issue timeline when Copilot starts working

-**Status**: Automatically changes to "Ready for review" when complete
-**Purpose**: Shows progress and allows early feedback
+~~**Status**: Automatically changes to "Ready for review" when complete~~ **Purpose**: Shows progress and allows early feedback

 ### Session Steering